Are COVID-19 Vaccine Mandates Coming and What is OSHA’s Role?

 While Biden’s speech failed to provide exemptions for the vaccine based on religious or health-related grounds, he does state that employees who refuse to get vaccinated must be tested once per week.
 Testing allows objectors to the vaccine to continue employment by providing an exception, but President Biden failed to articulate who would bear the cost of the testing, if the employer would be required to pay the employee to take time off to take the test, and how the employer is required to maintain the test results from the employee.

 This latest policy by the federal government leaves employers nervously wondering – Can the Government require such measures?
 In the interest of public health and safety, where is the line drawn?
 OSHA historically has declined to require vaccines by employees.
 This deviation from prior policy will assuredly lead to a mass influx of litigation instituted to contest the enforceability of such measures.
 This litigation will largely come down to the interpretation of the federal government’s justification that it has the ability to require individual Americans to obtain the COVID-19 vaccine.
-However, and while these measures snake through the slow channels of the courts, what are employers supposed to do right now?
+However, while these measures snake through the slow channels of the courts, what are employers supposed to do right now?
 Today?

 Right now, employers should wait until further guidance is published by OSHA.
 A rule has not been promulgated yet.
-Until then, we can only hypothesize what the proposed rule from OSHA will include based on the content within the President’s speech.
+Until then, we can only hypothesize what the proposed rule from OSHA will include based on the content of the President’s speech.

 Unfortunately, President Biden’s speech left open insurmountable questions that are simply just not available at this time.
 For instance, how many employees equal 100?
 Does that include independent contractors?
 What about part-time employees?
 What about subsidiaries and any employees classified as working with those subsidiaries – are they counted towards the 100?
 What are the OSHA fines associated with refusing to enforce COVID-19 vaccines within its workplace?
 (Reports state that fines could be up to $14,000.00 but is that per employee, per inspection, and a finding of non-compliance, or as a total?)
 Will refusal to institute such requirements make more sense in an employer’s cost-benefit analysis than potentially alienating employees who may quit their job in response?
 How will OSHA conduct inspections into whether or not the workforce of an eligible employer is compliant?
 Are employers fined for employees refusing to obtain the vaccine requiring the employers to terminate their employees?
 When will these rules go into effect?
 These questions may be answered following OSHA’s new rule which is forthcoming according to various reports.